DaveBitter/graduation_internship/end_report.md

 guidance.
-With his years of experience in web- and appdevelopment he will be able to help me in the area of frontend and app-development since the main assignment of the internship is bulding a native app.
+With his years of experience in web- and appdevelopment he will be able to help me in the area of frontend and app-development since the main assignment of the internship is bulding a web and native app.

 Sakif is involved in every project and will use his skills and knowledge to realize them and to optimize them.